sjg20/labgrid/contrib/u-boot/index.rst

 *test_spec*
     Describes the tests to run or not run.
-This is passed to pytest using the -k argument.
-For example, "not tpm" means to run all tests except those containing the word 'tpm'.
+This is passed to pytest using the `-k` argument.
+For example, `"not tpm"` means to run all tests except those containing the word `tpm`.

 Purpose:
     Invoke this in the U-Boot source tree.
 It builds U-Boot for the given target